Table of Contents

 Fintech stands for “financial technology.”
 It refers to the use of technology to deliver financial services and solutions, including innovations in areas like banking, payments, investment, lending, insurance, and personal finance.
 Fintech aims to improve and automate financial processes, making them more efficient and accessible for consumers and businesses.

-What are the Segments of Fintech?
+What are the Parts of Fintech?

 Recruiters and researchers who are familiar with the fintech space know that it is a term that covers a broad range of essential services in the digital age.
 There are a variety of segments that specialize in different tasks, and these segments can even be broken up into more specialized sub-categories.